-From experience, we also know that it’s very important that companies set well-founded and sound targets for their capital structure (e.g. debt to equity, net debt to EBITDA, and/or interest coverage ratio), because this framework affects financing decisions, such as either retaining earnings or distributing dividends.
+From experience, we also know that it’s very important that companies set well-founded and sound targets for their capital structure (e.g. debt-to-equity, net debt-to-EBITDA, and/or interest coverage ratio), because the framework affects financing decisions, such as either retaining earnings or distributing dividends.
 Naturally, these targets also need to be communicated clearly to the market so everyone knows what to expect from the company.

 Implement a policy for dividends and share buybacks